Paul A. Bertagnolli, musicology

 Howard Pollack, musicology

-B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th century music, American music, musical theater, film music, music and politics; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); and George Gershwin: His Life and Work (2006); recipient of two Fellowships from the National Endowment for the Humanities, two ASCAP-Deems Taylor Awards, an Irving Lowens Award, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, and other grants and awards.
+B.M., music history, University of Michigan; M.A. and Ph.D., musicology, Cornell University; research interests include 20th-century music, American music, musical theater, film music; author, Walter Piston (1982); Harvard Composers: Walter Piston and his Students, from Elliott Carter to Frederic Rzewski (1992); John Alden Carpenter: A Chicago Composer (1995); Aaron Copland: The Life and Work of an Uncommon Man (1999); George Gershwin: His Life and Work (2006); and Marc Blitzstein: His Life, His Work, His World (2012); recipient of two Fellowships from the National Endowment for the Humanities, the Nicolas Slonimsky Award, the Irving Lowens Award, an Award for Excellence in Historical Recorded Sound Research, two ASCAP-Deems Taylor Awards, a Kurt Weill Foundation Travel and Research Grant, a Newberry Library Fellowship, and other grants and awards.

 Ian Rollins, musicology

 MM and BM in vocal performance, New England Conservatory; BA in German studies, Tufts University; PhD in musicology, Brandeis University; author, The Price of Assimilation: Felix Mendelssohn and the Nineteenth-Century Anti-Semitic Tradition (Oxford, 2006) and William Thomas McKinley: A Bio-Bibliography (Greenwood, 1995), and articles and reviews in Musical Quarterly, Notes, The New Grove Dictionary of Music and Musicians (second edition), and the collection Historical Musicology (Stephen Crist and Roberta Marvin, eds.).